Expedition 2024

 Bo Lenander

-Bo Lenander”Bosse” was the one, who discovered the entrance of the cave on the bottom of lake Dolinsjön in July 1979.
-Almost four decades later, at the age of 69, Bosse still is a cave diver, and he enjoys visiting the beautiful passages of the cave now and then.
+”Bosse” was the one, who discovered the entrance of the cave on the bottom of lake Dolinsjön in July 1979.
+He has been diving in the Dolinsjö cave 2013, 2014, 2015 and finished his cave diving career there in 2016 at the age 70.
 He is also following and assisting the mapping work with the help of electromagnetic devices.

 Bosse has been caving since 1968, diving since 1973 and became a cave diver in 1980.
 He has been working as an electronics/physics development engineer in the ASEA/ABB company for more than 46 years and is now retired.
-Bosse is a radio amateur (SM5CJW) and active in amateur radio direction finding (ARDF) since 1961.
-During the last 35 years, he has developed a number of communication/radiolocation devices for caving.
-His equipment is used to follow the divers in the cave and to locate points on the surface above the reference points.
+Bosse is a radio amateur (SM5CJW) since 1961 and is active in amateur radio direction finding (ARDF) since 1963.
+During the last 50 years, he has developed a number of communication/radiolocation devices for caving.
+His equipment is used to follow the divers in the cave and to locate points on the surface above the reference points in the cave.

 Micke Tilja